Interdisciplinary-HCI/RA-BSTS/README.md

 ## Run RA-BSTS Chatbot on the Command Line

 Have FOUR tabs open in the terminal to observe each process.
+Make sure that docker is running in the background.

 (Or just simply run `sh run.sh` after `cd RA-BSTS`, but do note that processes need to be manually killed for reruns.
-Make sure that docker is running in the background.)
+Make sure that docker is running in the background for this method as well.)

-### 1. Chromadb tab: Make sure docker is running in the background before running this command
+### 1. Chromadb tab

 ```
 docker run -p 8000:8000 -v </absolute/path/on/your/machine>:/data ghcr.io/chroma-core/chroma:latest